rljacobson/Elsix/doc/ContextSensitivity.md

 > first eight characters are significant...."

 We also find in Housden the example of the "setup storage" operation `(*20000000,ss,4,*20000400)`.
-Here we have a raw memory address given in decimal and dereferences with `*`.
+Here we have a raw memory address given in decimal and dereferenced with `*`.

 ## Terminology